conda/governance/README.md

 * Are funding at least one FTE contributing to the conda ecosystem
 * Have not demonstrated a record of prior service to the conda community

 These organizations can request 1 provisional membership on the Steering Council.
-The evaluation criteria for evaluating this request is based on the organization’s and the nominated person’s commitment to open source principles *as demonstrated in other projects.*
+The evaluation criteria for this request is based on the organization’s and the nominated person’s commitment to open source principles *as demonstrated in other projects.*

 Provisional memberships are expected to be temporary, lasting just long enough for contributors from that organization to demonstrate their values and earn representation as individual contributors.